SajanGhuman/Dotfiles/README.md

 ## ✨ Features

 - **Arch Linux**
-  > Yes, I use Arch — but really, it's just set up the way *I* like it.
+  > Yes, I use Arch BTW — but really, it's just set up the way *I* like it.

 - **Hyprland + Omnarchy**
   Wayland compositor with smooth animations, efficient tiling, and endless customization.